edenspec2/labcode_updated/MolFeatures/README.md

 Dipole atoms: Atom indices entered here are used for coordination transformation analysis, likely to calculate dipole moments.

-NBO Difference: Users can input atom indices to show Natural Bond Orbital (NBO) calculations or atom pairs to calculate differences in NBO.
+charge Difference: Users can input atom indices to show Natural Bond Orbital (charge) calculations or atom pairs to calculate differences in charge.

 Sterimol atoms: This field is dedicated to entering atom indices to calculate Sterimol parameters along the primary axis.